AdobeDocs/campaign-standard.en/help/administration/using/syncwithlaunch-faq.md

 snippet: y
 ---

-# SyncWithLaunch technical workflow FAQ {#syncwithlaunch-faq}
+# Sync with Launch technical workflow FAQ {#syncwithlaunch-faq}

-The **[!UICONTROL Sync with Launch]** workflow enables automatic importing of all Adobe Launch mobile properties into Adobe Campaign Standard.
+You can import Adobe Launch mobile properties into Adobe Campaign Standard through the **[!UICONTROL Sync with Launch]** dedicated technical workflow.
+For more information, refer to this [page](../../administration/using/technical-workflows.md)

-For more information on this, refer to this [page](../../administration/using/technical-workflows.md).
+The section below lists common questions about this synchronization.

 >[!NOTE]
 >